 No man has ever inculcated more persistently and strongly the evil effects of intemperance than did Dr. Darwin; but chiefly on the grounds of ill-health, with its inherited consequences; and this perhaps is the most practical line of attack.
-It is positively asserted that he diminished to a sensible extent the practice of drinking amongst the gentry of the county.
+It is positively asserted that he diminished to a sensible extent the practice of drinking amongst the gentry of the county.\

-^{} The following short history of temperance societies is extracted from Dr. Krause's MS. notes on Dr. Darwin:- "The oldest temperance societies were founded in North America in 1808 by the efforts of Dr. Rush, and in Great Britain in 1829, chiefly at the suggestion of Mr. Dunlop.
+\ The following short history of temperance societies is extracted from Dr. Krause's MS. notes on Dr. Darwin:- "The oldest temperance societies were founded in North America in 1808 by the efforts of Dr. Rush, and in Great Britain in 1829, chiefly at the suggestion of Mr. Dunlop.

 He himself during many years never touched alcohol under any form; but he was not a bigot on the subject, for in old age he informed my father that he had taken to drink daily two glasses of home-made wine with advantage.
-Why he chose home-made wine is not obvious; perhaps he fancied that he thus did not depart so widely from his long-continued rule.
-He also wrote (Oct.
-15, 1772) to Wedgwood, who had feeble health: "I would " advise you to live as high as your constitution " will admit of, in respect to both eating and "drinking.
-This advice could be given to very " few people!
-If you were to weigh yourself " once a month you would in a few months " learn whether this method was of service to " you."
+Why he chose home-made wine is not obvious; perhaps he fancied that he thus did not depart so widely from his long-continued He also wrote (Oct.
+15, 1772) to rule.
+Wedgwood, who had feeble health: "I would " advise you to live as high as your constitution " will admit of, in respect to both eating and "drinking.
+This advice could be given to very "few people!
+If you were to weigh yourself "once a month you would in a few months " learn whether this method was of service to "you."
 His advocacy of the cause is not yet

-See Samed Conling, "History of the Temperance Morrom and Increase Hestina and Ireland, from the estilest date to the present time; "London, 1892.
-In Germany, indeed, the Archhike Frederick of Austria had founded a temperance order as early as 1450, which was followed in 1500 by the temperance order established by the Landgrave of Hesse, but these were only initiations of the Templara and other orders of knighthood, which was followed in 1500 by the temperance which sought by you to suppress the course excesses of drinking botts, as is indicated by the motto of the first-mentionel order: "Hall Mass!"
-The suggestion of the stabilishment in Germany of true temperance societies on the American and English models was due to King Prederick William 111."
+See Samuel Couling, 'History of the Temperance Movement in Great Britain and Ireland, from the earliest date to the present time;' London, 1862.
+In Germany, indeed, the Archduke Frederick of Austria had founded a temperance order as early as 1439, which was followed in 1600 by the temperance order established by the Landgrave of Hesse, but these were only imitations of the Templars and other orders of knighthood, which sought by vows to suppress the coarse excesses of drinking bouts, as is indicated by the motto of the first-mentioned order: 'Halt Maas!'
+The suggestion of the establishment in Germany of true temperance societies on the American and English model was due to King Frederick William III."